State-constrained control-affine parabolic problems I: first and second order necessary optimality conditions: First order analysis

-\end{hypothesis} \begin{remark} This hypothesis was already used in a different setting (i.e. higher-order state constraints in the finite dimensional case) in e.g. \cite{MR2504044,Mau79a}.
-Note that condition \eqref{controllability} implies, in particular, that the matrix $\Mb_k(t)$ has rank $|C_k|$ over $(\tau_k,\tau_{k+1})$. \end{remark}
+\end{as} \begin{rem} This hypothesis was already used in a different setting (i.e. higher-order state constraints in the finite dimensional case) in e.g. \cite{MR2504044,Mau79a}.
+Note that condition \eqref{controllability} implies, in particular, that the matrix $\Mb_k(t)$ has rank $|C_k|$ over $(\tau_k,\tau_{k+1})$. \end{rem}